What is the Difference Between Analog and IP Cameras in a CCTV System?

 Apr 08, 2021

-When you are considering the different security systems and implementing surveillance cameras into your home or business, a big question is whether you want to get IP or analog cameras.
+When you are considering different security systems and potentially implementing surveillance cameras into your home or business, a big question is whether you want IP or analog cameras.
 Global Market Insights estimates that the IP camera market will be worth more than 20 billion by 2025.

-With today’s technology both IP and analog systems can be viewed from a multitude of platforms including your pc, television, and through a network connection to a cellular phone or iPad.
+With today’s technology both IP and analog systems can be viewed from a multitude of platforms including your pc, television, and through a network connection to your smartphone or tablet.
 The principal differences between the two systems are cost and video quality.
 Analog systems are less expensive, but the quality of the picture is limited to HD.
 IP systems, although more expensive, provide extremely high-quality video.
-Many IP cameras today can cost up to $8,000.

-If you are interested in learning more about different security cameras and want to find out which one will suit your needs, give the FSS Technologies expert team a call!
+If you are interested in learning more about different security cameras and want to find out which one will suit your needs, give the FSS Technologies experts a call!